iamsuryasonar/webdev-notes/React.md

 };
 ```

-### Q.Write a custom hook to copy text to clipboard.
+### Q. Write a custom hook to copy text to clipboard.
 ->
 ```javascript
 // hook